A High Five for Glenn Burke

-A High Five for Glenn Burke is a middle-grade novel by Phil Bildner, published February 25, 2020 by Farrar, Straus and Giroux, about Silas Wade, who learns about Glenn Burke, a gay, Major League baseball player in the 1970s and begins to accept his own sexual identity.
+A High Five for Glenn Burke is a middle-grade novel by Phil Bildner, published February 25, 2020, by Farrar, Straus and Giroux, about Silas Wade, who learns about Glenn Burke, a gay, Major League baseball player in the 1970s and begins to accept his own sexual identity.

+Plot summary

+Sixth-grader Silas Wade takes the first step toward coming out when he gives a presentation in class about a gay baseball player named Glenn Burke.
+His second step is confiding to his best friend Zoey, and eventually his coach, that he is gay.
+Silas soon finds himself stuck in a difficult situation and becomes torn between wanting to hide his identity and channeling the courage to embrace it.
+The story follows as Silas continues to navigate the struggles—and freedom—of coming out to those around him.

 Reception

 A High Five for Glenn Burke received a starred review from Booklist, as well as positive reviews from Kirkus, The Bulletin of the Center for Children's Books, and School Library Journal.

 Alongside being selected by the Junior Library Guild, A High Five for Glenn Burke received the following accolades: